EJJudd/PhanSST/ReadMe.md

 <br /> Contact: ejjudd@syr.edu or phansst@outlook.com
 <br /> Current release: PhanSST v 0.0.1

-This repository contains the PhanSST Database of paleo-sea surface temperature (SST) proxy data spanning the Phanerozoic Eon and are associated with the
+This repository contains the PhanSST Database of paleo-sea surface temperature (SST) proxy data spanning the Phanerozoic Eon and is associated with the
 manuscript:

 *The PhanSST global database of Phanerozoic sea surface temperature proxy data* (Judd et al., submitted, Scientific Data).